-- Construction using a combination of rock fill, precast concrete slabs and blocks, together with insitu concrete (see Drawings 2191-101, 2191-102 and 2191-103). - The lower concrete blocks which create the foundation of the slipway will be constructed on top of concrete scour mats (6m x 3m x 0.15m) to prevent scour or beach erosion by wave action. - When the concrete block side wall is more than two blocks high, the blocks are to be backed with concrete. - Rock fill will be placed between the blockwork walls up to the underside of the slipway slab.
+- Construction using a combination of rock fill, precast concrete slabs and blocks, together with insitu concrete (Drawings 2191-101 and 2191-103 of the equivalent construction technique for the Nigg Slipway are provided for illustration purposes only). - The lower concrete blocks which create the foundation of the slipway will be constructed on top of concrete scour mats (6m x 3m x 0.15m) to prevent scour or beach erosion by wave action. - When the concrete block side wall is more than two blocks high, the blocks are to be backed with concrete. - Rock fill will be placed between the blockwork walls up to the underside of the slipway slab.
 At the lower section backfill will be underwater mix concrete. - Concrete blocks forming the foundations of the slipway will be typically 1.2m wide, 0.8m high and 1.2m long.
 The top units are tapered to match the slipway gradient.